OrchanixOS/livecd-installer/README.md

 - orchanixos-chroot (must be the version from OrchanixOS 1.0 or newer.
 If using a non-OrchanixOS distribution, install orchanixos-chroot from the OrchanixOS repository somewhere in your PATH such as `/usr/local/bin`).
 - squashfs-tools (for creating a squashfs filesystem, required for live CDs).

-Simply clone this repository and run the create-iso.sh script as root (or create-iso-firmware.sh to create an ISO image without non-free firmware included).
+Simply clone this repository and run the create-iso.sh script as root.

 You must pass the rootfs file you want to use for creating the ISO as an argument, like this (for example):
 ```